 5 Ownership of records

 5.1.
 All documents compiled for the purposes of undertaking Customer Due Diligence e.g. papers, letters, memoranda, file notes of meetings and telephone calls, e-mails etc and copies of other original documents FCS create or receive either as principal in our own right or as agent for the client will be supplied to the client.
-For the avoidance of doubt, FCS will not assert such ownership rights to documents provided to the firm as part of the Customer Due Diligence process or offering consultancy advice relating to AML.
+For the avoidance of doubt, FCS will not assert such ownership rights to documents provided to FCS as part of the Customer Due Diligence process or offering consultancy advice relating to AML.

 6 Force majeure